sdondley/Dist-Zilla-for-Beginners/intro.md

 have the software itself and the accompanying software necessary for installing, configuring and running the software on the end user’s machine.

+## Software Distributions Help You Run Your Code on Different Machines

 Unlike in the age of punch cards, your perl software probably isn't intended to be run just by you on only one kind of of computer.
 So your software distribution should also supply a suite of tests to ensure that your module will